Stonington, Maine: Granite

-Boom Town
+Boom town

-Many of the new immigrants lived in hotels and large boarding houses built for that purpose at Green's Landing—the current Tewksbury Building being one of many still in use.
+Many of the new immigrants lived in hotels and large boarding houses built for that purpose at Green's Landing, the current Tewksbury Building being one of many still in use.
 Some of these new migrants were housed in bunkhouses on Crotch Island itself.
 Prior to building the Deer Isle-Sedwick bridge and causeway in 1939, the settlement's primary link to the outside world was Steamboat Wharf, located west of the main harbor.
 Once busy with vessels arriving daily from ports such as Rockland and Boston, it was the primary terminus for freight and passengers.

-Lobstering & Seafaring
+Lobstering and seafaring

 Sailors on the island became renowned for their maritime skills.
 Full crews for two America's Cup teams were recruited from Deer Isle for the victorious America's Cup Races of 1895 on The Defender and again in 1899 on Columbia.
 The Stonington harbor has long been filled with Friendship Sloops among other boat designs, powered by sail only.
 Lobstermen once used them to haul traps.
 Most of their trips were to the outer islands (like York Island) near Isle au Haut, fishing during the week and returning to the harbor on weekends.
 This changed with the advent of gasoline or diesel engines, along with new hull designs, which enabled fishermen to make day trips to fishing grounds in Penobscot Bay.

-Stonington Incorporation
+Stonington incorporation

 On February 18, 1897, Green's Landing was set off and incorporated by the Maine State Legislature as Stonington—named for its granite quarries.

 Geography

 According to the United States Census Bureau, the town has a total area of 37.84 sqmi, of which 9.81 sqmi is land and 28.03 sqmi is water.
 Located on the southern end of Deer Isle, Stonington is situated in Penobscot Bay and the Gulf of Maine, part of the Atlantic Ocean.
-Stonington is the terminus of State Route 15, which passes through the town of Deer Isle and across the Deer Isle Bridge to the mainland.
+Stonington is the southern terminus of State Route 15, which passes through the town of Deer Isle and across the Deer Isle Bridge to the mainland.